-On Belonging will be launched in February 2018 at Houston’s Menil Collection campus to complement artist Mona Hatoum’s 2017-18 art exhibition Terra Infirma and will remain on view on the Menil campus until February 25, 2018.
+On Belonging was launched in February 2018 at Houston’s Menil Collection campus to complement artist Mona Hatoum’s 2017-18 Terra Infirma art exhibition.

-Comment cards were completed in Boston, Houston, Karachi, Los Angeles, Montreal, Washington DC by participants whose mothers were born in countries including Argentina, Bangladesh, Brazil, British Virgin Islands, Canada, China, Ethiopia, France, Guyana, Haiti, Hawaii, Indonesia, India, Japan, Lebanon, Mexico, Pakistan, Philippines, Taiwan, Thailand, USSR, and USA.
-As of December 2017, only five participants reside in the same location as their mothers’ birth cities.
+Comment cards were completed in Austin, Boston, El Paso, Houston, Karachi, Los Angeles, McAllen, Montreal, Washington DC by participants whose mothers were born in countries including Argentina, Bangladesh, Brazil, British Virgin Islands, Canada, China, Ethiopia, France, Guyana, Haiti, Hawaii, Indonesia, India, Japan, Lebanon, Mexico, Pakistan, Philippines, Taiwan, Thailand, USSR, and USA.
+As of February 2018, only 30 out of 450 participants reside in the same location as their mothers’ birth cities.

 On Belonging has been supported in part by the Menil Collection; Mid-America Arts Alliance, the National Endowment for the Arts, Texas Commission on the Arts, and foundations, corporations and individuals throughout Arkansas, Kansas, Missouri, Nebraska, Oklahoma and Texas.
 The project was developed through my 2012-14 residency with the University of Houston Cynthia Woods Mitchell Center for the Arts and through my work with Voices Breaking Boundaries.